carpentries/instructor-training/_episodes/08-motivation.md

 > it's not clear that stereotype threat is the underlying mechanism.
 > Part of the problem is that
 > [the term has been used in many ways][shapiro-neuberg-stereotype-threat];
-> another is [questions about the replicability of key studies][jussim-stereotype-threat].
+> another is that there are [questions about the replicability of key studies][jussim-stereotype-threat].
 > What *is* clear is that we need to avoid thinking in terms of a deficit model
 > (i.e., we need to change the members of under-represented groups because they have some deficit, such as lack of prior experience)
 > and instead use a systems approach